Allison Charney

-Allison Charney Epstein (born 1967) is an American soprano and producer known for her opera performances and recording career.
+Allison Charney Epstein (born November 14, 1967) is a GRAMMY®-nominated American soprano and producer known for her opera performances and recording career.
 Charney has been described as having "a notably beautiful voice.
 Expressive, lush and clear."
 She has performed dozens of leading roles with opera companies across the United States, been a soloist with major orchestras, and has recorded worldwide.
-She is nominated for a Grammy Award for ALIKE: My Mother's Dream, and is a Choral Producer on Kitt Wakeley's Grammy-nominated album "Seven Seasons."
+In 2025, she was nominated for a Grammy Award for ALIKE: My Mother's Dream, and was a Choral Producer on Kitt Wakeley's Grammy-nominated album "Seven Seasons."
 From 2009-2021, she was also Artistic and Executive Director of the classical music series PREformances with Allison Charney in New York City.

 Early life and education

 Charney was born in 1967 in New York City, the daughter of the actor Jordan Charney and the producer/director Nancy Cooperstein Charney.
 She has one younger brother, Daniel Charney.
 The family moved to the Los Angeles area, where Charney first began receiving acclaim for her singing in high school at the Westlake School for Girls (now Harvard-Westlake School).

 She graduated magna cum laude with highest honors from Harvard College (Harvard University) in 1989.
-While there she studied under -- and developed a lifelong friendship with -- renowned Professor Luise Vosgerchian.
+While there she studied under—and developed a lifelong friendship with—renowned Professor Luise Vosgerchian.
 For her senior honors thesis, she directed Harvard's annual Lowell House Opera.

 Later, she earned two graduate degrees from the Peabody Institute of the Johns Hopkins University.

 Career

 New York Newsday reports that "it took only a single phrase...to realize that Charney possesses a warm, crystalline...and agile soprano voice" who "captivated listeners with her sensuous, dramatic style."
 America Oggi notes she "knows how to fully read the book of the female heart...underlining with the incredible lyricism of her voice every change in emotion, every new feeling...and vocal beauty."
 And the San Jose Mercury News adds that she "possesses a richly satisfying soprano; her register is brilliant but not piercing at the top, resonant at the bottom, warmly secure through the midpoint."

-She is represented by Peter Randsman of Randsman Artists Management.
+Peter Randsman of Randsman Artists Management represents her.